Dodge Durango SRT, F-22-inspired F-150 Raptor, Subaru WRX STI Type RA: This Week’s Top Photos

 Dartz Prombron Black AlligatorEnlarge Photo

 Speaking of extreme vehicles, Latvia’s Dartz this week revealed its new Prombron Black Alligator based on the Mercedes-AMG GLS63.
-Note, the Black Alligator is the standard-size model.
+The Black Alligator is actually the standard-size model.
 Dartz has an even bigger version coming called the Black Shark.

 Teaser for Rezvani SUV debuting in 2017Enlarge Photo